 “The Lord by wisdom founded the earth; by understanding, He established the heavens; by His Knowledge, the depth was broken up, and clouds drop down the dew.”
 (Proverb 3:19-20)

 Arguments made to clarify things are a positive method to strengthen the foundation of our understanding.
-As the saying goes “No man is an island.”
-Even we have a warehouse full of information, we still need the help and company of others, to confirm that what we read and heard are factual and not illusions.
-We have to have a full understanding and the acceptance of the things that we ought to build, the foundation that will lead us to acquire knowledge, and then back to the wisdom that would help us discern the situation.
+As the saying goes, “No man is an island.”
+Even though we have a warehouse full of information, we still need the help and company of others to confirm that what we read and hear is factual and not an illusion.
+We must have a complete understanding and acceptance of the things we ought to build, the foundation that will lead us to acquire knowledge and then back to the wisdom that would help us discern the situation.
 We should not let ourselves be influenced by our surroundings.
-Make known also of your existence, be opinionated and subjective, and express your desire to learn.
-Influence them too of that desire.
+Make your existence known, be opinionated and subjective, and express your desire to learn.
+Influence them to of that desire.

-We just do not catch the ball but we also throw it.
+We do not catch the ball, but we also throw it.
 Sharing is a good way of learning.
 We learn what they know and share what we know.
-It is a given and takes to acquire a full understanding of what we possess and what we want to possess.
-Remember years ago when the sharing of free music on the internet was very rampant, some were saying that they do not get enough sleep downloading the music.
-You can feel the harmony at that time of a friendly environment everyone feels that they know each other personally, the unity among them, the openness of those that shared their collection just for their delight and some just having fun to share it and meet new friends.
-Why it was stop?
-Because of some individuals that made it a business for profit.
+It is a given and takes to acquire a complete understanding of what we possess and what we want to possess.
+Remember years ago when the sharing of free music on the internet was rampant?
+Some said that they did not get enough sleep downloading the music.
+You can feel the harmony at that time in a friendly environment.
+Everyone feels that they know each other personally; the unity among them, the openness of those that shared their collection just for their delight, and some just having fun sharing it and meeting new friends.
+Why was it stopped?
+Because some individuals made it a business for profit.

-The wisdom to share has been broken by some and the function of sharing was infected and need to be terminated.
-In this experienced the understanding was missing here, they have a little or no knowledge that it is only allowed for free sharing and not to make a monetary profit it is copyrighted and protected by the law of the land.
+Some have broken the wisdom to share, and the function of sharing was infected and needed to be terminated.
+In this experienced, the understanding was missing here; they have little or no knowledge that it is only allowed for free sharing and not to make a monetary profit.
+It is copyrighted and protected by the law of the land.
 So, even in this scenario, we have to have wisdom, knowledge, and understanding and come complete when they are used together.

 Those with wisdom know which principle to apply.
 Understanding without wisdom can appear contradictory.
-Let us put it in a statement “He who thinks twice is not free from making mistakes” is a valid principle the same as: “Decision is Action”.
+Let us put it in a statement “He who thinks twice is not free from making mistakes” is a valid principle, the same as: “Decision is Action.”
 We can see the truth in both of these statements.
-But which principle we should apply first?
+But which principle should we apply first?
 Those with wisdom know what will be the next thing to do, the way to go, and the right thing to do.
-On the contrary, there are many who possess great knowledge and understanding, but consistent in doing things wrong.
-Wisdom is the goal to achieve first then knowledge and understanding which has value as they result in wisdom, or the end result that we ended up doing.
+On the contrary, many possess excellent knowledge and understanding but consistently do things wrong.
+Wisdom is the goal to achieve first, then knowledge and understanding, which has value as they result in wisdom, or the result we end up doing.

-Meditation is for the human mind and the success of the desired meditation depends on Wisdom, knowledge, and understanding these three pillars of meditation as I should say.
-Practice makes perfect a long time saying but significantly important.
-Peace of mind, clarity, and purity of the mind.
+Meditation is for the human mind, and the success of the desired meditation depends on Wisdom, knowledge, and understanding.
+These three pillars of meditation, I should say.
+Practice makes perfect a long time saying but significantly important—peace of mind, clarity, and purity of the mind.
 Do not exhaust your mind.
-Wisdom is the first important to have, to start a smooth meditation, the ability to discern and judge rightfully in any situation.
-In meditation, you can get a better feel when your mind and body are relaxed.
-Let the flow of the imagination go its way, then slowly control the direction to your desire.
-There comes a time when interference will occur especially for those with dual personalities or still living in the shadow of the past, you probably are too relaxed to let it happen.
-Pause for few seconds with both eyes close and do not quit just change gear.
+Wisdom is the first important to start a smooth meditation: the ability to discern and judge rightfully in any situation.
+In meditation, you can feel better when your mind and body are relaxed.
+Let the flow of the imagination go its way, then slowly control the direction of your desire.
+There comes a time when interference will occur, especially for those with dual personalities or still living in the shadow of the past; you probably are too relaxed to let it happen.
+Pause for a few seconds with both eyes closed, and do not quit.
+Just change gears.

-Knowledge is something you acquired by reading and searching from printed media, the internet, schools, and from the very experience of other individuals.
-During my early school days back then in my country of origin, we carried a bundle of books packed in our bag and sometimes on both arms to and from the school and that is every day not a single day we are free from that labor.
-The schools are not providing lockers unlike here in the United States.
-At that time I never have it in my mind that I am laboring the book of knowledge, I knew it is just a book that our teacher wants to see every day.
+You acquire knowledge by reading and searching printed media, the internet, schools, and the very experience of other individuals.
+During my early school days back then in my country of origin, we carried a bundle of books packed in our bags and sometimes on both arms to and from school, and that is every day, not a single day, we were free from that labor.
+The schools are not providing lockers, unlike here in the United States.
+At that time, I never had it in my mind that I was laboring the book of knowledge; I knew it was just a book that our teacher wanted to see every day.

-Until recently it came into my mind if that knowledge was not written or was not shared and now that those individuals have come to pass, what are we now?
-If those gifted individuals just kept it to them leaving us nothing, what will be the world today?
-Our knowledge depended on them, we got it from them and the foundation is from them.
-The books of those gifted individuals that shared their knowledge not for money and prestige but for the hope that those who read, studied, and learned from it will be benefited and be profitable to the world we live in.
-Their knowledge that they sow will reap a golden harvest
+Until recently, it came into my mind if that knowledge was not written or shared, and now that those individuals have come to pass, what are we now?
+If those gifted individuals kept it to themselves, leaving us nothing, what would the world be today?
+Our knowledge depends on them, we got it from them, and the foundation is from them.
+The books of gifted individuals shared their knowledge not for money and prestige but for the hope that those who read, studied, and learned from it will benefit and be profitable to our world.
+Their knowledge that they sow will reap a golden harvest.

 James Mannion, 2005, Essential Philosophy – Everything you need to know to understand the World’s Greatest Thinkers; Adams Media, an F+W Publications Company; Avon, MA, USA